OscarKlemenz/covid_dashboard/README.md

     > pip install -r requirements.txt
     > python app.py

-Once app.py is running go to the url http://127.0.0.1:5000 to access the dashboard.
+Once app.py is running, go to the url http://127.0.0.1:5000 to access the dashboard.
 ### Navigating the dashboard
 Covid-19 data is displayed in the center of the UI and news articles are located to the right.
 To schedule new updates enter your paramaters into the form, the time entered into this form will then be the time the update occurs.